nectar-cookbooks/mytardis/README.md

 *This cookbook is derived from Steve Androlakis's mytardis/mytardis-chef cookbook which is in turn based on Tim Dettrick's original work for UQ.*

 This version has been refactored to be Berkshelf-ready, and modified to:
-* remove some dubious fiddling with 'iptables'.
+* remove some dubious fiddling with 'iptables',

-(Future versions will include stuff to implement database backups and guard against damage caused by buggy South migrations.)
+* implement backups (optional),
+* guard against potentially dangerous schema migrations (optional), and
+* implement MyTardis log watching (if logwatch is installed).

 By default, this Cookbook installs the current master of MyTardis - [http://github.com/mytardis/mytardis][1] - in "/opt/mytardis".
 It also installs and configures an 'nginx' front-end webserver and a 'postgresql' database backend.